Gunman breaks into Colorado Supreme Court building; intrusion unrelated to Trump case, police say

 “The CSP and DPD are treating this incident seriously, but at this time, it is believed that this is not associated with previous threats to the Colorado Supreme Court Justices,” the Colorado State Patrol said in a statement said, using the acronyms for the state patrol and Denver Police Department.

-The car wreck occurred just by the building in downtown Denver at 1:15 a.m., after which one driver pointed a handgun at the other, according to the statement from state patrol, which oversees security at the building.
-The gunman then shot his way through a window at the Supreme Court building shortly thereafter and entered, authorities said.
+The car wreck occurred just by the building in downtown Denver at 1:15 a.m., after which a man identified by police as Brandon Olsen, 44, pointed a handgun at the driver of the other car, police records show.
+Olsen then shot his way through a window at the Ralph Carr Colorado Justice Center, which houses the state's Supreme Court and several other courtrooms and administrative offices, shortly thereafter and entered, authorities said.

+Olsen, who is scheduled to appear in court Wednesday, had no attorney listed in court documents yet.

-The statement did not identify the gunman, but said he held up an unarmed security guard and got a key that let him into the rest of the building.
-He made his way to the seventh floor, where he fired further shots and then called 911 at 3 a.m.
+Police said Olsen held up an unarmed security guard and got a key that let him into the rest of the building.
+He made his way to the seventh floor, where he fired further shots and apparently set a fire, triggering the fire extinguishers, according to the Denver Police affidavit signed in support of his arrest.

-The gunman voluntarily surrendered to police and there were no injuries to other people, the statement says.
+At 3 a.m., Olsen called 911 and voluntarily surrendered to police, the document says.
+Authorities say no one in the building was injured.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that Olsen is 44, not 43.